-When NEFA projects, programs, and initiatives have run their full cycle, they still serve NEFA's work and the arts field in many ways.
-NEFA's archive of past efforts informs the development of new projects and programs at NEFA, and provides documented best practices to the field.
-Our philosophy is to treat all programs and projects as laboratories from which participants can use experiences to enhance their own work in the arts, and that provide end products and case studies that inform arts programming locally, regionally and nationally.
-Below is a list of archived projects, programs and initiatives.
+When projects, programs, and initiatives have run their full cycle, they still serve NEFA's work and the arts field in many ways.
+NEFA's archive of past efforts informs the development of new projects and programs, and provides documented best practices to the field.

 Art & Community Landscapes was a national initiative developed in partnership with the National Endowment for the Arts and the National Park Service, which supported site-based public art projects as a catalyst for increased environmental awareness and stewardship.